 2022 NSW Flood Inquiry

 In March 2022, the NSW Government commissioned an independent expert inquiry into the preparation for, causes of, response to and recovery from the 2022 catastrophic flood event across the state of NSW.
 The Full Report has now been published.

-Acting Premier Paul Toole has established an independent flood inquiry to examine and report on the causes of, preparedness for, response to and recovery from the 2022 catastrophic flood event.
+The NSW Government established an independent flood inquiry to examine and report on the causes of, preparedness for, response to and recovery from the 2022 catastrophic flood event.

-- preparation and planning by agencies and the community for floods in NSW;
+- preparation and planning by agencies and the community for floods in NSW

-- responses to floods, particularly measures to protect life, property and the environment;
+- responses to floods, particularly measures to protect life, property and the environment

-- the transition from incident response to recovery;
+- the transition from incident response to recovery

 - recovery, including housing, clean-up, financial support, community engagement and longer-term community rebuilding.

-- the safety of emergency services and community first responders;
+- the safety of emergency services and community first responders

-- current and future land use planning and management and building standards in flood prone locations across NSW;
+- current and future land use planning and management and building standards in flood prone locations across NSW

 - coordination and collaboration between all levels of government.